-Transfer Students
+Transfer Students/Advance Standing

 Hussian will make every effort to place qualified transfer students in advanced classes, pending review of their transcript of grades, portfolio, and personal interview, and to honor credits earned at other recognized institutions.
 Individual course schedules will be developed according to career objectives.
-Additional information can be found in the Student Handbook.